rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 #### Leviathan

-Leviathan is the great dragon, the serpent, often represented as an ouroboros.
+Leviathan is the great dragon, the serpent, often represented as an ouroboros, and known by many names:
+Typhon (Greek), Tiamat (Mesopotamian), Illuyanka (Hittite), and was sometimes identified with Set in ancient Egypt.
-Leviathan is often associated with Satan, and also a primordial chaos.
+Leviathan is best understood as a serpent of primordial chaos, often associated with Satan.

-In Job, God speaks of Leviathan as an obedient pet, which is indicative of the relationship of fallen angels to the God most high.
+In Job, God speaks of Leviathan as unstoppable, yet as an obedient pet to God, which is indicative of the relationship of fallen angels to the God most high.

 !!! quote "Job 41:34"
     He beholdeth all high things: he is  king over all the children of pride.

-An indirect reference to Satan,
+This is an indirect reference to Leviathan as the serpent in the garden, the chief over all demons.

 !!! quote "Isaiah 27:1"
     In that day the LORD with his sore and great and strong sword shall punish leviathan the piercing serpent, even leviathan that crooked serpent; and he shall slay the dragon that is in the sea.

-!!! quote "Revelation 12:3-4"
-    And there appeared another wonder in heaven; and behold a great red dragon, having seven heads and ten horns, and seven crowns upon his heads.
-    And his tail drew the third part of the stars of heaven, and did cast them to the earth: and the dragon stood before the woman which was ready to be delivered, for to devour her child as soon as it was born.

 Leviathan is referenced as the force behind worldly powers, king over all the children of pride.

-!!! quote "Isaiah 27:1"
-    In that day the LORD with his sore and great and strong sword shall punish leviathan the piercing serpent, even leviathan that crooked serpent; and he shall slay the dragon that is in the sea.
+And yet in the final days of judgment, Leviathan is slain by Christ and fed to the saints.

 !!! quote "Psalms 74:14"
     Thou brakest the heads of leviathan in pieces, and gavest him to be meat to the people inhabiting the wilderness.